franznoel/franznoel.github.io/aws/create-cloudformation-ec2-instance.md

 ## Deploy your EC2 instance

-Deploy EC2 using CloudFormation and Makefile by running this command.
+Deploy EC2 using CloudFormation by running this command.

 ```
 aws cloudformation deploy \
   --template-file=simple-ec2.yml \
   --stack-name=simple-ec2
 ```

 ## Get the Key Pair value